 Whether it’s a shapely bundt cake (celebrated on November 15) to the less curvaceous sheet cake, these sweet layered, frosting covered or fondant decorated works of art scream celebration!
-It may be made at home from scratch, or from a box mix or picked up from the bakery or grocery store.
-Whichever way, a cake can be one, or a combination of, thousands of flavors.
+Whether made from scratch, a box or picked up from the bakery, a cake sends a sweet message.
+They also come in many combinations and flavors, too.

-No one can know how many, as there are countless cake recipes, some of which are bread-like, some rich and elaborate and many are centuries old.
-Of Viking origin, the word cake is derived from Old Norse “kaka”.
-Cake then was more like gingerbread due to the availability of refined ingredients.
+No one can know how many.
+There are countless cake recipes.
+Some are even bread-like, others rich and elaborate, and many still are centuries old.
+Of Viking origin, the word cake is derived from Old Norse “kaka.”
+At that time, a cake’s texture was more like gingerbread due to the availability of refined ingredients.

-Cakes typically contain a combination of flour, sugar, eggs and butter or oil, with some variety of liquid which may be milk or water, along with a leavening agent such as yeast or baking powder.
-Flavorful ingredients are often added, for example; chopped nuts, fresh, candied or dried fruit, fruit purees or extracts.
-Cake can be enjoyed with or without frosting or icing.
+Cakes typically contain a combination of flour, sugar, eggs, and butter or oil.
+Additionally, some variety of liquid, such as milk or water, creates a batter.
+A leavening agent such as yeast or baking powder helps the cake rise.
+Flavorful ingredients are often added, for example, chopped nuts, fresh, candied or dried fruit, fruit purees, or extracts.
+Though we commonly think of cake with frosting or icing, many cakes can be enjoyed with just fruit or other toppings.